 - The fund can pay up to 90% of covered charges.

-- The fund can be used for water and sewer consumption, penalties, delinquent fees, service charge, solid waste and recycling charge.
+- The fund can be used for water and sewer consumption, penalties, delinquent fees and service charge.

 - Assistance cannot be applied to tampering fees; overdraft, same day service or trip charges.